-The following table contains the overview of the TBL 4 Taking and passing more complex orders Tourism target tasks, as the base for the development of pedagogic tasks and their sequencing.
+The following table contains the overview of the TBL 4 Tourism target tasks, as the base for the development of pedagogic tasks and their sequencing.
 Each of the ten target tasks is further subdivided into three separate pedagogic tasks for which the learning outcomes are defined.